JcaPetri/Apolo-Articles-MySql/README.md

 			  			MySql database called UsersDB, this contain the permanent information of all the Users.
 			   			Kafka Topics Producer/Consumer, to update all the other Microservices.
 			 	PersonsMicroSs
-		   			This microservices has the information about:
+		   			This microservices has the information about the persons (legal and real).
-						The persons and all information about.
-	  					The traders and the relations with the persons.
+	  				Concept: Traders are the real link between the companies and theirs Clientes or Suppliers.
+			 							 The reason is that the Customer can change the cuit, the business name, or want to charge the bill to another cuit.
+But the Customer/Supplier is the same.
-						The relationship between Business and theirs customers or suppliers, are throw the traders.
+										 To fix that, the relationship between Business and theirs customers or suppliers, are throw the traders.
 Are not direct with the real person.
-	  					The reason is that the Customer can change the cuit, the business name, or want to charge the bill to another cuit.
-But the Customer is the same.
-						If the trader has only one persons relation, the software automaticaly make the selection.
+					 					 Importan: If the trader has only one persons relation, the software automaticaly make the selection.
-	  					If the trade has two or more persons relations, the user must to select to wich person want to charge the invoice.
+	  													 If the trade has two or more persons relations, the user must select, to wich person want to charge the invoice.
 	  				The microservices structure are defined by:
-			  			Java project called ApoloUsersMicroSs, this a restfull webservice java project.
+			  			Java project called ApoloPersonsMicroSs, this a restfull webservice java project.
-			  			MySql database called UsersDB, this contain the permanent information of all the Users.
+			  			MySql database called PersonssDB, this contain the permanent information of all the Persons.
 			   			Kafka Topics Producer/Consumer, to update all the other Microservices.
   				ArticlesMicroSs
+		   			This microservices has the information about Articles (things or services):
+						The microservice can specialize:
+									1.- In branch of articles (Library, Car Supplier, Gift, etc).
+These articles are created by the System, and are common to all business units.
+				 					2.- In the articles of one company (can have the mix of things and services that sell).
+These articles are created by each users.
+									3.- In a mix of 1 and 2.
+You can have some common and custom articles.
+				 				Concept: The common articles are those that are unique ID in the world, they have standar barcode (EAN) and description.
+				 								 The custom articles are non standar, and the company can change them without advise.
+	  				The microservices structure are defined by:
+			  			Java project called ApoloArticlesMicroSs, this a restfull webservice java project.
+			  			MySql database called ArticlesDB, this contain the permanent information of all articles.
+			   			Kafka Topics Producer/Consumer, to update all the other Microservices.

 ========================================================================================================================================================================================
 Structure are as follows:
 	Used to create the main elements